MIDI Maze: Unreleased ports

-A port of MIDI Maze for the Atari 8-bit family was developed by Xanth, but cancelled around 1989.
+A port of MIDI Maze for Atari 8-bit computers was developed by Xanth, but cancelled circa 1989.
 A prototype was eventually found and the ROM was released.

 According to Robert Champagne, other unreleased ports were worked on at Xanth, including IBM PC and NES.

 A port for Nintendo's Virtual Boy console, to be titled NikoChan Battle (ニコちゃんバトル) in Japan, was almost completed, but canceled as the system was discontinued in late 1995.
 A prototype was found in 2013, and the ROM was subsequently released.

 Reception

 In 1994, Sandy Petersen reviewed the game for Dragon magazine, giving it 2 out of 5 stars.
 Super Gamer magazine gave an overall review score of 82% writing: "Ultra successful on the little Game Boy, this 3-D maze shoot-'em-up has been totally uprated for the SNES."